aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/datasorter/_index.md

 ### getSortLeftToRight() {#getSortLeftToRight--}

+<b>@deprecated.</b> Please use the 'sortLeftToRight' property instead.
 True means that sorting orientation is from left to right.
 False means that sorting orientation is from top to bottom.
 The default value is false.

 ```javascript
 getSortLeftToRight() : boolean;